dsmith42/weather-app/README.md

 # WeatherApp

-A project to learn some foundational SwiftUI and practice building UI
+A project to learn some foundational SwiftUI and practice building UI.